 Related: “How to Save a Life” Song Meaning

-“Hurt” is a raw, self-destructive confession about addiction and emotional numbness.
-The song paints a bleak picture of what it’s like to live with pain that never goes away.
+“Hurt” is a raw, self-destructive confession about addiction and numbness.
+The song shows what it’s like to live with pain that never goes away.

 3. “Under the Bridge” by Red Hot Chili Peppers